certara/pyDarwin/docs/Usage.rst

     python -m darwin.run_search <template_path> <tokens_path> <options_path>

-The aguments are the paths to the following files:
+The arguments are the paths to the following files:

 1. :ref:`Template file <template_file_target>` (e.g., template.txt) - basic shell for NONMEM control files
 2. :ref:`Tokens file <tokens_file_target>` (e.g., tokens.json) - json file describing the dimensions of the search space and the options in each dimension